-Make sure you use fresh herbs and lemon juice.
-I like using Persian cucumbers (the small, thin ones) in this dish because they have a nice flavor and they don’t have many seeds.
-If you can’t find Persian cucumbers, you may substitute English cucumbers—those are the long thin ones wrapped tightly in plastic.
+Be sure to use fresh herbs and lemon juice.
+I like using Persian cucumbers (the small, thin ones) in this dish.
+You may substitute English cucumbers—those are the long thin ones wrapped tightly in plastic.
 Avoid using regular fat cucumbers, they are coated with wax and prone to bitterness.
 Nobody wants a bitter tzatziki.
-Finally, if you’re a garlic fiend you can totally add more than the recipe calls for.
-I’m sensitive to garlic, so I don’t add very much, but this dip could easily stand 2 more cloves.

-This dish is vegetarian, gluten free, heart healthy, high protein, low carb, lowfat, and totally delicious.
+This dish is vegetarian, gluten free, heart healthy, high protein, low carb, lowfat, and delicious.
 Enjoy!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.